garciacarlos78/Android-Fundamentals-V2/lesson2/README.md

   - Open map location.
   - Share text.

-## Task 5 - Receiving an implicit intent
+## Task 5 - Receiving an implicit intent (implicitIntentsReceiver)

 Creating a simple intent-receiver that accepts implicit intents for a specific action.

+It only accepts 'http' protocol with developer.android.com address.

+Run both *implicitIntents* and *implicitIntentsReceiver* to test the latter.